 See all my blog entries about this pattern.
 Find this pattern on Ravelry.
 Materials: · Elann Incense (50% wool, 25% silk, 25% bamboo, 114 yards per 50g skein), 4 skeins; shown in Brick · US 7 straight or circular needles · tapestry needle Gauge: Doesn’t matter.
 Size: 110″ long, 5″ wide, after blocking.
 Note: 4 skeins of Incense gave me 19 repeats of section 2 (and 20 repeats of section 1), but only just barely, with less than a foot of yarn left over.

 Colorwork.
 Spud & Chloë — Blog.
 You may recall that we released a collection of three free patterns in conjunction with Vogue Knitting this past August.

 With the holidays coming up, I thought it may be a good idea to share these freebies again and change them up a bit for winter.
 A two hank wonder!
 Originally, we designed the Chinese Lantern Hat in Buoy #7219, but it looks equally lovely in Sugar Plum #7221.
 This two-hank wonder is quick holiday knitting on size 10 (6.5mm) needles.
 And with the Chinese Lantern Knitalong, filled with tons of descriptive photos, you won’t have any questions as you speed through this design.
 The Details.
 Guide to free online knitting resources » whip up.
 There have been a few staple online mags and resources on the scene for a while, but with new mags popping up here and there I thought I would try to do a bit of of a roundup and see how many I could find.
 If you know of any more please comment.
 Bring-it-on baby blanket.

 In the Nordic countries we tend to use wool a lot.
 Some use wool for their babies all year around.
-If you´re due with a summer baby, though, a soft, stretchy cotton baby blanket can´t go wrong.
+Pretty Puffs Slouchy Hat (with pattern!) at Crafty Pants!
+Knitting.